FScociety/soerensc-web-hugo/content/notes/0003_stigma_02/index.md

 - individual versioning of the different working regions / files

-- smaller file sizes when versioning. ( the modelling file was huge ( 1GB ).
-When I a new version of lighting I then only had to update version the lightweight rendering file and not the bloated modelling )
+- smaller file sizes when versioning.
+The modelling file was around 1 GB in size, so changing the lighting part made me a new version where the majority of the filesize didn't change.

 LEARNING: From this I took away, that its not only usefull for teams to split the project into different files but it can also be usefull for one person projects.
 Though it ads complexity and chances for things breaking which for most projets is not worth it

-### File linking and versioning
+### File versioning
-For versioning I used a small script from another project.
-It would save the file a an incremented version number to the same directory ( the working dir ).
+For versioning I used a small script.
+It would save a copy with an incremented version number to the same directory ( the work dir ).
+Then another copy with removed version numbers one directory up acting as the publish file.
-Then one directory it would remove the the version from the name and store it there.
 For example:

     └── modelling